THE HEALTH BENEFITS OF MAGNESIUM SUPPLEMENTS

 Since stress affects sleep, you'll have a repeated pattern of low energy.
 By supplementing with magnesium, you'll repress the release of stress hormones, and help your body relax for better sleep.

 If you can stay rested and mentally focused, you'll maximize performance for greater results.
-High anxiety will deplete magnesium from your body, and supplementation is needed to ward off the deficiency.
 Also known as one of the cofactors of dopamine and serotonin, magnesium will also elevate your mood for better snooze time and less stress.

 As depletion of minerals occurs after an intense workout, restoring magnesium is an effective method to speed up recovery.